Sigurd Raschèr: Career in the United States

 Raschèr arrived in the United States in 1939 and made his American debut on 20 October 1939 with the Boston Symphony Orchestra conducted by Serge Koussevitzky.
 On 11 November 1939 he was a featured soloist at Carnegie Hall with the New York Philharmonic under the baton of Sir John Barbirolli.
-He was the first saxophonist to appear as a soloist in a subscription concert with both orchestras.
+He was the first saxophonist to appear as a soloist in a subscription concert with either orchestra.

 His career continued with solo appearances in Washington, D.C. and at New York City's Town Hall in the spring of 1940, which Arturo Toscanini attended and thereupon embraced Raschèr.
 Due to the war in Europe, he could not return to Germany.
 On 4 November 1941, his wife Ann Mari, of Swedish descent, joined him in the United States where they established their home on a small farm in the rural town of Shushan in northern New York State, where they would reside for nearly 60 years.

 Although he was born in Germany, publicity from the 1940s often refers to Raschèr as having come from Sweden.
 This reflected both his distaste for the Hitler regime, and reaction to American suspicion during that time of all things German.
 His international career as a soloist and his ability to gain residence and citizenship in many countries could have been damaged or destroyed if any suspicion arose about his background.

 After World War II ended in 1945, Raschèr was invited to give concerts in Europe again, where he traveled for months on end, performing as soloist with many orchestras.
 As Raschèr's reputation grew in the United States, he also performed many orchestra concerts as soloist as well as with various university bands.

 Raschèr performed as soloist with more than 250 orchestras and wind ensembles worldwide, including concerts in Europe, Asia, Australia, Canada and the United States.

 His last saxophone solo performance was playing the Glazunov concerto for saxophone and string orchestra with the Vermont Symphony in 1977, on the eve of his 70th birthday.

 After suffering a debilitating stroke in 1994, Raschèr died in 2001 at age 93 in Shushan, New York.

 The Sigurd Raschèr Special Collections Archive is currently held at the State University of New York at Fredonia.